ferjcast/TCU/enclave_attestation/README.md

 ## About This Fork

-This fork extends the original Nitro Enclave Python demo with additional measurements for the verification time of the attestation document
+This fork extends the original Nitro Enclave Python demo with additional measurements and the implementation of /info, /compute, /proofRetrieval for the verification time of the attestation document

 # AWS Nitro Enclaves Python demo